noaa-nwfsc/VMS-pipeline/README.md

 **Which output file should I use?**

 * To create fishing activity heatmaps, use either `matched_filtered_withFTID_length` for non-interpolated data or `interpolated` for interpolated data.
-* To calculate the proportion of boats, trips, landings and revenues with VMS transponders, use `matched_alltix_withFTID`.
+* To calculate the proportion of boats, trips, landings and revenue that was tracked from vessels using VMS transponders, use `matched_alltix_withFTID`, which adds a row for each fish ticket that could not be matched to a VMS tracked fishing trip.

 ## Disclaimer